tomor/codefights-go/README.md

 ============================
 In this repo I'm collecting my https://codefights.com/ solutions written in Go

-It might help to somebody looking for the solution or it might improve my knowledge when I recieve a feedback ;)
+It might help to somebody looking for the solution or it might improve my knowledge when I receive a feedback ;)

 ### Codefights solutions in other languages
 - PHP: https://github.com/tomor/codefights-php